Fidel Kuri Grajales

 Fidel Kuri Grajales (born 24 February 1962) is a Mexican businessman and politician from the Institutional Revolutionary Party (PRI).
-He serves as a deputy to the LXIII Legislature of the Mexican Congress, representing Veracruz's 15th electoral district, which includes the city of Orizaba.
+He served as a deputy to the LXIII Legislature of the Mexican Congress, representing Veracruz's 15th electoral district, which includes the city of Orizaba.
 He also served as a deputy in the LXI Legislature.
-He is the incumbent chairman of the Tiburones Rojos de Veracruz.
+He was the incumbent chairman of the Tiburones Rojos de Veracruz football club.

 Political and business career

-Kuri Grajales was born on 24 February 1962 in Orizaba and pursued an undergraduate degree in business administration, which he abandoned in 1981.
+Kuri Grajales was born on 24 February 1962 in Orizaba, Veracruz, and pursued an undergraduate degree in business administration, which he abandoned in 1981.
 He started his political career in the 1990s in the PRI, becoming president of a municipal committee.
 He also was involved in various transportation and other business chambers.

 From 1998 to 2000, Kuri served on the LVIII Legislature of the Congress of Veracruz, presiding over the Public Works and Communications Commission and serving on the Territorial Limits and Civil Protection Commissions.
 During this time, he was a substitute deputy to the LVII Legislature.
 He would be a substitute local deputy to the LX Legislature of Veracruz; during this time, he was part of the PRI's Veracruz State Directive Committee and assisted in get out the vote efforts for PRI deputies in the lead-up to the 2006 general elections.

 He also started a business career, becoming director general of Transmilenia, a construction company.
 In 2009, while Kuri was serving his first term as a federal deputy, his company was criticized for abandoning paving work on a highway in Nogales, Veracruz.
 A reputation for incomplete projects has continued to dog Transmilenia; one 2015 report called it the company's "hallmark".

 In 2009, Kuri was elected to serve what would be the first of two terms in the federal Chamber of Deputies, representing Veracruz's 15th electoral district.
 During his first tour in San Lázaro, he sat on the Youth and Sports, Communications, Citizen Participation, Tourism and Gender Equality Commissions.

 Three years after the end of the LXI Legislature, Kuri returned to the Chamber of Deputies, representing the same electoral district for the PRI.
-He currently sits on the Sports, Finances and Public Credit, and Housing Commissions of the Chamber of Deputies; he is the chairman of the former.
+He sat on the Sports, Finances and Public Credit, and Housing Commissions of the Chamber of Deputies; he was the chairman of the former.

 In 2017, Kuri Grajales launched a campaign to become mayor of the city of Veracruz.